 - During Term: 9.30am - 5.00pm, Monday - Friday

-Although the Careers Service is open throughout the year there may be a reduced service outside of term and when the Careers Information Centre is being updated.
+Although the Careers Service is open throughout the year there may be a reduced service outside of term.

 What you can expect from us

-You will be encouraged to adopt a self-help approach both by the Careers Advisers and in your use of the Careers Information Centre.
+You will be encouraged to adopt a self-help approach both by the Careers Consultants and in your use of careers information.
 We are, however, there to help you in making the transition to whatever stage comes next.
 This may mean, for instance, giving you advice on the best way of structuring your year off.